-There are so many old historical Places which are the most popular places to visit in Ahmedabad.
-But here is list Places to visit in Ahmedabad in 2 days for your weekend trip to Ahmedabad.
+There are so many old historical Places that are the most popular places to visit in Ahmedabad.
+But here is a list of Places to visit in Ahmedabad in 2 days for your weekend trip to Ahmedabad.

-Here are my 2 days Ahmedabad itinerary; Start your Day-1 by exploring the old walled city and few far-off places.
+Here is my 2-day Ahmedabad itinerary; Start your Day-1 by exploring the old walled city and a few far-off places.

-Bhadra fort was established by the founder of Ahmedabad – King Ahmed Shah in 1411 AD and it houses a palace with decorated balconies and arches.
-The fort houses Bhadrakali temple devoted to goddess Lakshmi.
-Nowadays the place has a lush green garden and bustling market outside the fort.
-Also, many stories are associated with the fort and named this city ‘Ahmedabad’ by Ahmed shah.
+Bhadra Fort was established by the founder of Ahmedabad – King Ahmed Shah in 1411 AD and it houses a palace with decorated balconies and arches.
+The fort houses the Bhadrakali temple devoted to the goddess Lakshmi.
+Nowadays the place has a lush green garden and a bustling market outside the fort.
+Also, many stories are associated with the fort and named this city ‘Ahmedabad’ Ahmed Shah.

 Siddi Saiyad Mosque (Siddi Saiyad ki Jali)

-Siddi saiyad mosque popularly known as Siddi Saiyad ni Jali is one of the smallest and most famous mosques of Ahmedabad.
-Located near a busy traffic junction in the northwest of Bhadra fort, it doesn’t draw attention in the first place.
+Siddi saiyad the mosque popularly known as Siddi Saiyad ni Jali is one of the smallest and most famous mosques in Ahmedabad.
+Located near a busy traffic junction in the northwest of Bhadra Fort, it doesn’t draw attention in the first place.

 The ‘tree of life‘ is the most intricate lattice pattern of Siddi Saiyad ki jali becoming an inspiration, that the Indian Institute of Management Ahmedabad (IIM-A) derived its logo from it.
 Looking at its unique artwork, this Place makes one of the top Ahmedabad tourist attractions.
 You must include this Best attraction of Ahmedabad in your itinerary for places to visit in Ahmedabad in 2 days.

 The mosque is the best example of blending Hindu and Muslim style architecture.
 The prayer hall and ceilings have exquisite carvings.
-It is also made in yellow sandstone like other monuments of Gujarat.
-But looking at the history of all monuments, it reminds the rich past of Ahmadabad.
+It is also made of yellow sandstone like other monuments of Gujarat.
+But looking at the history of all monuments reminds the rich past of Ahmadabad.